kentlouisetonino/sw-web-collision-detector/README.md

 ## Description

-> - A simple game computer program that runs in the browser.
+> - A game computer program that runs in the browser.
 This allow you to gain score once there is a collision between big and small square.
 > - Link: https://collisiondetector.vercel.app/

 <br />